Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 Reference equality expressions always have type `kotlin.Boolean`.

-> Note: in the current version of Kotlin, using the reference equality expression to compare [built-in integer values][Built-in integer types] or [built-in floating-point values][Built-in floating point arithmetic types] is deprecated as these have no available constructors and such a comparison is meaningless and error-prone due to the reasons stated above
+Kotlin checks the applicability of reference equality operators at compile-time and may reject certain combinations of types for `A` and `B`.
+Specifically, it uses the following basic principle.

+> If type of `A` and type of `B` are definitely distinct and not related by subtyping, `A === B` is an invalid expression and should result in a compile-time error.

+> Informally: this principle means "no two objects of different types can be equal by reference".

 #### Value equality expressions

 *Value equality expressions* are binary expressions which use value equality operators: `==` and `!=`.
-These operators are different from [other overloadable operators][Operator overloading] and have the following expansion:
+These operators are overloadable, but are different from [other overloadable operators][Operator overloading] and have the following expansion:

 - `A == B` is exactly the same as `(A as?
 Any)?.equals(B) ?: (B === null)` where `equals` is the method of `kotlin.Any`;
 - `A != B` is exactly the same as `!((A as?
 Any)?.equals(B) ?: (B === null))` where `equals` is the method of `kotlin.Any`.